ocaml/ocamlbuild/manual/manual.md

   that can be packed as submodules of a `.cmo` or `.cmx` file: if `foo.mlpack` exist, asking for the target `foo.cmx` will build the modules listed in `foo.mlpack` and pack them together.
-Note that the native ocaml compiler requires the submodules that will be packed to be compiled with the `-for-pack Foo` option (where `Foo` is the name of the result of packing), and OCamlbuild does not hide this semantics from the user: you can use the built-in parametrized flag
+Note that the native OCaml compiler requires the submodules that will be packed to be compiled with the `-for-pack Foo` option (where `Foo` is the name of the result of packing), and OCamlbuild does not hide this semantics from the user: you can use the built-in parametrized flag